ahwkuepper/portfolios/README.md

 ## Purpose

-Gather data, compute statistics and make predictions on ETFs or securities in general.
+Gather data, compute statistics and make predictions securities with a focus on ETFs.

 ## Models and methods